-The Annual Business Plan for 2014/2015 has been prepared using the adopted Long Term Financial Plan (LTFP) as a guide and a key focus is to inject an additional \$3 million over the next two financial years to accelerate renewal of road infrastructure along with an additional \$3 million on the proposed renovation and expansion of the Maitland Principal Office, via low interest loan borrowings of \$6 million.
-The Council's current debt levels are very low and with interest rates at the current level it is timely to take this action.
+The Annual Business Plan for 2014/2015 has been prepared in accordance with the adopted Long Term Financial Plan (LTFP) and a key focus is to inject an additional \$3 million over the next two financial years to accelerate renewal of road infrastructure along with an additional \$3 million on the proposed expansion of the Maitland Principal Office, via low interest loan borrowings of \$6 million.
+The Council's current debt levels are below that required in the LTFP and with interest rates at the current level it is timely to take this action.